Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Geometric Quantization of Chern--Simons Theory Geometric Quantization of U(1) Chern--Simons Theory

 \section{\texorpdfstring{Geometric Quantization of $U(1)$ Chern--Simons Theory}{ Geometric Quantization of U(1) Chern--Simons Theory}}

 In this section we summarize the main results of Manoliu concerning the construction of Abelian \(U(1)\) Chern--Simons theory as a unitary extended \((2+1)\)-dimensional topological quantum field theory.
 We restrict ourselves to the ingredients needed later: the Chern--Simons functional, the geometric quantization of the boundary phase space, the construction of the vectors assigned to \(3\)-manifolds, and the extended gluing law.
-Full proofs of the $U(1)$ Chern-Simons theory are referred to the original sources \cite{Manoliu1,Manoliu2}.
+For full proofs of the $U(1)$ Chern-Simons theory, we refer to the original sources \cite{Manoliu1,Manoliu2}.